ramanaditya/django-anymail/docs/inbound.rst

     .. attribute:: event_id

         A `str` unique identifier for the event, if available; otherwise `None`.
         Can be used to avoid processing the same event twice.
-Exact format varies by ESP, and not all ESPs provide an event_id for inbound messages.
+The exact format varies by ESP, and very few ESPs provide an event_id for inbound messages.

+        An alternative approach to avoiding duplicate processing is to use the inbound message's :mailheader:`Message-ID` header (``event.message['Message-ID']``).

     .. attribute:: esp_event